muznakhan11/muznakhan11.github.io/README.md

 # muznakhan11.github.io
 this is the website for muzna
-remove from commit after pr creation
+remove from commit after pr creation - example